Essential Questions for Designing Effective Solar Lighting Systems

-We receive a tremendous amount of phone calls and emails expressing interest in our high performance off grid solar powered lighting systems.
-In order for our solar lighting specialists to provide a solar lighting system design and quote that will best meet the customer's needs, we need to gather additional information by posing a series of project-related questions.
+We receive a tremendous number of phone calls and emails expressing interest in our high-performance off-grid solar-powered lighting systems.
+For our solar lighting specialists to provide a solar lighting system design and quote that will best meet the customer's needs, we need to gather additional information by posing a series of project-related questions.

 Answers to these questions offer the information needed to provide a comprehensive solar lighting system design and quote specifically designed to meet customers' lighting needs.
 Let’s take a look at these questions and see why each of them is so important.